PierreKieffer/ScalaToolsLibrary/README.md

 ## DataFrameServices
 Methods to format different data types to Spark Dataframes
 ## AkkaServices
 Methods to apply Akka http requests
+## AkkaWebServer
+Methods to initialize simple Akka web server
 ## BigTableConnector
 Methods to create or Delete tables
 Methods to read from tables and write to tables